chris-neely/minimal-mistakes/_pages/about.md

 My latest venture has been working with a team of talented individuals to move away from on-premise solutions to cloud-based solutions and it has been very refreshing and exciting.
 One of my goals with this blog is to talk about the pitfalls we faced and the success we reaped.

 I am married to my wife Katie and we have two wonderful healthy sons, James and William.
-My interests are all things technology, making music, and occasionally gaming.
+My interests are all things technology, music production, and occasionally gaming.